josh-development/core/README.md

 ## FAQ

-### Who the hell is JOSH?
+### What is Josh?

-I'm sure you meant _what_ the hell is JOSH, and it's quite simply the easiest storage system you'll ever encounter.
-JOSH will help you store any JSON-based data simply, effectively, into any popular database back-end.
+Josh is quite simply the easiest storage system you'll ever encounter.
+Josh makes it simple to store any JSON-based data effectively into any popular database back-end using providers.

-### Why use JOSH?
+### Why use Josh?

-The best reason to use JOSH is quite simply to get a project up and running as quickly as possible with as little effort as possible when it comes to the database interaction layer.
-It does this by removing the complexity of setting up and ORM or learning a database language, while still giving you all the power it can muster.
+Josh makes it extremely easy and simple to get a project up and running as quickly as possible with very little effort when it comes to the database interaction layer.
+It does this by removed the complexity of setting up and ORM or learning a database language, while still giving you all the power.

-### When NOT to use JOSH?
+### When NOT to use Josh?

 If you think you can do better, if you already know database interactions or ORMs, or you don't trust database wrappers made by other people...
-Well in any of those cases I don't even know why your on this page, go on now, `git out --of:here` and go make some good applications, you don't need this!
+Well, in any of those cases I don't even know why you're on this page, go on now, `git out --of:here` and go make some good applications, you don't need this!